cleesmith/Aidetour/README.md

 python Aidetour.py --cli
 ```

-The application will start the Flask server and listen for incoming requests.
+The application will start the API server and listen for incoming requests.

 ## Configuration

-- `.env`: Set your Anthropic API key in this file.
-- `config.ini`: Configure the server settings (host and port) in this file.
-- `models.ini`: Update this file with details about Claude's different models.

 ## Contributing

-Contributions are welcome!
-If you find any issues or have suggestions for improvements,
-please open an issue or submit a pull request.
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

 ## License